Shreyansh-305-kumar/Whatsapp-Web-Clone-using-MERN-Stack/project/readme.txt

 It is possible to send pictures, audio files, and text messages with emoji options.
 In order to keep things interesting, real-time voice or audio calls can also be made.

 Features
-Light or Dark Theme
-To give customers flexibility of choice when it comes to application design, the app now offers a light or dark theme option.
-This functionality was created with Tailwind CSS.

-Chat Pinning
-A sorting algorithm was used to enable the chat pinning function, which enables users to store their favourite chat at the top of the chat list for easy access.

 Chat Search
 A sorting algorithm was used to construct the chat searching tool, which enables users to look for a previous conversation with a contact who may have dropped off the chat list.